Ernest-Yoyowah/React-Todo-App/README.md

 ## Overview

-This project is a full-stack to-do list application built with React.js for the front end and Node.js for the back end, with integrated database functionality using MongoDB (or your preferred database).
+This project is a full-stack to-do list application built with React.js for the front end and Node.js for the back end, with integrated database functionality using MongoDB.
 It offers users a seamless way to manage their tasks by adding, deleting, and editing them.

 ## Features